Biofouling

 The introduction of invasive aquatic species to new environments by ships has been identified as a major threat to the world’s oceans and to the conservation of biodiversity.
 A multitude of marine species, carried either in ships’ ballast water or on ships’ hulls, may survive to establish a reproductive population in the host environment, becoming invasive, out-competing native species and multiplying into pest proportions.

-The problem of invasive species carried by ships has intensified over the last few decades due to the expanded trade and traffic volume and, since the volumes of seaborne trade continue to increase, the problem may not yet have reached its peak.
-The effects in many areas of the world have been devastating.
-Quantitative data show that the rate of bio-invasions is continuing to increase at an alarming rate and new areas are being invaded all the time.
+The extent of the problem of invasive species on ships’ underwater surfaces is largely due to the expanded trade and traffic volumes over the last several decades and, since the volumes of seaborne trade continue to increase, the problem may not have reached its peak yet if left unaddressed.
+The effects in many areas of the world have been devastating; quantitative data show that bio-invasions are continuing at an alarming rate and new areas are being invaded all the time.

-The spread of invasive species is now recognized as one of the greatest threats to the ecological and the economic well-being of the planet and one of the main drivers of biodiversity loss.
+The spread of invasive species is recognized as one of the greatest threats to the ecological and the economic well being of the planet, and one of the main drivers of biodiversity loss.
 These species are causing enormous damage to biodiversity and the valuable natural riches of the earth upon which we depend.
 Direct and indirect health effects are becoming increasingly serious and the damage to the environment is often irreversible.
 Moreover, significant economic impact occurs to industries that depend on the coastal and marine environment, such as tourism, aquaculture and fisheries, as well as costly damage to infrastructure.

 Biofouling as a vector for the transfer of invasive aquatic species by ships